magnuskiro/grubRescueDisk/README.md

 Then i used unetbootin to write the iso images to partitions.

 Continuing to do the grub configuration.
 See /boot/grub/grub.cfg.
+* Create grub config with the first grub command.
+* Writing the configuration to the device with the second command.

 The files in this repo is the grub partition.